hannahtrn/power-outages-analysis/README.md

 ### NMAR Analysis

 `DEMAND.LOSS.MW` records the peak demand lost (in megawatts) during an outage.
 This column is likely **NMAR** because utilities are only required to report demand loss when it meets a minimum threshold under the DOE's OE-417 reporting rules.
-For smaller outages — even those with many customers affected — utilities may not record a demand loss figure at all.
+For smaller outages (even those with many customers affected), utilities may not record a demand loss figure at all.
 The missingness is therefore tied to the *value itself* (small demand loss → not reported), not to any other recorded column.

 To make this column MAR, we would want additional data such as the utility company's internal reporting threshold or a flag from the OE-417 form indicating whether the entry was below the mandatory reporting cutoff.